Iran may release British-flagged tanker within hours, Swedish owner says: SVT

 On Sept.
 4, Iran released seven of the vessel’s 23 crew members.
 Swedish Foreign Minister Margot Wallstrom said at the time that Sweden had been in daily contact with Iran at a high political level since the vessel was seized.

+Britain called on Iran to release the ship and its remaining crew immediately.

+“Iran’s illegal seizure of a ship inside an internationally recognized shipping lane is unacceptable and undermines international law,” a spokesperson for the British government said in an email.

-Reporting By Anna Ringstrom; Writing by Raissa Kasolowsky; Editing by Giles Elgood and Dale Hudson
+Reporting By Anna Ringstrom, additional reporting by Willian James in London, Writing by Raissa Kasolowsky,; Editing by Giles Elgood and Dale Hudson